raven-actions/debug/.github/CONTRIBUTING.md

 1. Create a new pull request from your fork to this project.
 1. Please ensure that your pull request includes a detailed description of your changes and that your code adheres to the code style guidelines outlined below.

-## Code of Conduct
+## 🔰 Code of Conduct

 All contributors are expected to adhere to the project name code of conduct.
-Therefore, please review it before contributing [Code of Conduct](./CODE_OF_CONDUCT.md).
+Therefore, please review it before contributing [`Code of Conduct`](./CODE_OF_CONDUCT.md).

-## License
+## 📄 License

 By contributing to this project, you agree that your contributions will be licensed under the project license.